varusan/pleroma/docs/installation/generic_pleroma_en.md

 # cp ~pleroma/pleroma/installation/pleroma.service /etc/systemd/system/pleroma.service
 ```

-* Edit the service file and make sure that all paths fit your installation
+* Edit the service file and make sure that all paths fit your installation.
+Especially `WorkingDirectory=/opt/pleroma` has to be `WorkingDirectory=/var/lib/pleroma/pleroma`.

 * Enable and start `pleroma.service`:

 ```shell